Piaget’s Theory of Moral Development

 Motor Rules

 While the child is under the age of four, they are in the sensorimotor stage.
 At this point, they are not grabbing the rules from the game unless they want to explore the feel of the paper.
-Children in this stage are acting based on exploring their motor schemes and how they relate to the objects of the game.
-Think about a toddler picking up a marble, putting it in their mouth, throwing it across the room – they’re not doing it because it’s in the rules.
+Children in this stage act based on exploring their motor schemes and how they relate to the game objects.
+Think about a toddler picking up a marble, putting it in their mouth, throwing it across the room - they’re not doing it because it’s in the rules.
 They just want to explore.

 Egocentric

-Between the ages of 4-7, a child is in the preoperational stage.
+A child is in the preoperational stage between the ages of 4-7.
 They are largely egocentric, and their understanding of rules is egocentric, too.
 When a child is egocentric, they make up the rules.
-A child playing with marbles, for example, may decide that all the marbles have to be placed in a cup.
+For example, a child playing with marbles may decide to place all the marbles in a cup.
 They may fling the marbles at the cat.
-However, the game played is largely created by the child themselves.
+However, the game played is largely created by the children themselves.

 Incipient Cooperation

 From the ages of 7-11, the child is in the concrete operational stage.
 Children are starting to see the world from a more empathetic point of view.
 How they interact and communicate with other players, however, varies.
-Some are cooperative while others want to play the game their way.
-Children may sit and listen to the rules of the game, but they might not comprehend or decide to play by them.
+Some are cooperative, while others want to play the game their way.
+Children may sit and listen to the game's rules but might not comprehend or decide to play by them.

 Genuine Cooperation